This guide will show you how to set up SSO with SAML 2.0 and Kiuwan.

 - If you don’t check that option, existing users can still log in using user/password, but using the new URL.
 The older Kiuwan URL will not work anymore because all the users have been migrated to SSO.

 Admin users can ALWAYS login both ways.
-Other users can be managed individually as using Kiuwan auth or SSO (see User management).
+And also, can always modify which Kiuwan users are allowed to login using Kiuwan credentials (see User Management).

 Example mail with activation code: